SPUR-TECH/Any-And-All/README.md

 Remove item from wishlist button was getting cut off slightly on mid size screens
 ## Fix: ~
 Move button into description area and it looks much better too.
+## Bug: ~
+When editing an existing review the rating resets.
+## Fix: ~
+Created an update review form with crispy forms and passed info from updated view.
+## Bug: ~
+When using Crispy forms some of the data was lost like maximum input amount and increment arrows in input box.
+## Fix: ~
+Remove Crispy forms and revert back to original view layout.
+If the user wants to edit the review then they can change the rating too.

 ---